Paul Hardyman: Later career

 Following the end of his playing career, Hardyman worked alongside Guy Whittingham as a match day summariser for Portsmouth matches on BBC Radio Solent.
 Until being made redundant by Portsmouth in October 2009, Hardyman coached Portsmouth youngsters between the ages of 8 & 18 alongside Whittingham, Rod Ruddick and Ian Woan.

 For a time, Hardyman was manager at Sydenhams Football League (Wessex) club New Milton Town, where he also played a few matches, including being sent off on his debut.
 He left the club in 2011 to return to Portsmouth, assisting academy manager Andy Awford.
 When Awford was appointed caretaker manager of the first team in March 2014, Hardyman became first-team coach and was appointed permanently to the role in June.

 Following Awford's departure in April 2015, Hardyman assisted caretaker manager Gary Waddock for the rest of the season.
 He and Waddock left the club in May 2015.

 He subsequently joined Watford, coaching their under-12 and under-14 teams, before becoming the under-18 coach in summer 2017.

 In July 2018 Paul Hardyman joined Southampton after being appointed to the position of Lead Under-16s coach in the Saints Academy.

+Coaching

+In June 2024, Hardyman was named interim manager for Orange County SC following the departure of Morten Karlsen.
+On July 19th, 2024, Hardyman was named the permanent manager for the remainder of the season.